CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Summary and outlook

 \section{Summary and outlook}

 In this work a CutFEM approach for the numerical simulation of fluid flow on evolving domain was presented.
 The physical domain was embedded into a fixed computational background mesh.
 Discontinuous Galerkin methods and inf-sup stable pairs of finite element spaces were used for the discretization of the time and space variables, respectively.
 Ghost penalty stabilization for the treatment of irregular cuts along with an extension of the discrete solution to the ghost rigid domain was suggested further.
-In a forthcoming work (cf.~\cite{anselmannComparativeStudyHigher2021}) we will still study the application of ghost penality stabilization to a boundary strip of the fluid domain which is suggested by the error analysis presented in \cite{vonwahlUnfittedEulerianFinite2020}.
 The numerical performance properties of the parallel implementation of the family of schemes were illustrated.
 Thereby, the accuracy and stability of the approach was confirmed.
 Here, a parallel direct linear solver was applied for the sake of simplicity.
-The integration of cuts cells into our geometric multigrid preconditioner \cite{anselmannParallelGeometricMultigrid2021} for GMRES iterations for solving the Newton linearized Navier--Stokes is an ongoing work.
+The integration of cuts cells into our geometric multigrid preconditioner \cite{anselmannGeometricMultigridMethod2021} for GMRES iterations for solving the Newton linearized Navier--Stokes is an ongoing work.
 In this work, the motion of the rigid body was prescribed explicitly.
-For the future, more sophisticated applications in that the motion of the body is no longer prescribed explicitly (cf., e.g., \cite{freiImplementationLocallyModified2018}) such that the interface has to be computed simultaneously or is given by, for instance fluid-structure interaction, are also in the scope of our interest for the future.
+For the future, more sophisticated applications in that the motion of the body is no longer prescribed explicitly (cf., e.g., \cite{freiLocModFELocallyModified2021}) such that the interface has to be computed simultaneously or is given by, for instance fluid-structure interaction, are also in the scope of our interest.